 A club-record signing, the Greek forward arrived at Fulham on deadline day in January 2014 for a fee of £12m.

-Mitroglou had forged a reputation as a prolific goal scorer at Olympiakos, having hit 81 goals in 182 appearances and helped the club to four league titles.
+Mitroglou had forged a reputation as a prolific goal scorer at Olympiakos, winning four league titles and scoring 81 goals in just 182 appearances for the club.